-It is not necessary that the above services be provided by or at the project, but the services must be reasonably available to the families receiving PBV assistance in the project and designed to help the families in the project achieve self-sufficiency or live in the community as independently as possible.
+It is not necessary that the above services be provided by or at the project.
+However, to qualify for as an "excepted unit" a family must have at least one member receiving at least one qualifying supportive service.
 Proposals that include supportive services should identify the particular services that will be provided and the service provider(s).
 AMHA will evaluate proposals including supportive housing units on the basis of the specific services provided, the intensity of the services and the target population to be served.
 AMHA will also evaluate supportive housing proposals based on the history and track record of the proposed service providers and the need for the supportive housing at the proposed site.